kubedb/cli/docs/user-guide/database/monitor-database.md

 ### Monitor Database

-We now support only Promethues to minitor database.
+We now support only Promethues to monitor database.

 **T**o set monitoring by Promethues, we need to set following in `spec.monitor.prometheus`